mariana-khach/Data_Science_projects/README.md

 DisasterTweets_NLP is a kaggle competition that uses Natural Language processig  to predict which Tweets are about real disasters and which one’s aren’t.
 We have used both ML and DL models for this.

-Store_Sales_timeseries uses Time Series Forecasting to predict sales for different products for Favorita stores in Ecuador using linear regression and DL LSTMs.
+Store_Sales_timeseries  is a kaggle competition that uses Time Series Forecasting to predict sales for different products for Favorita stores in Ecuador using linear regression and DL LSTMs.

-Titanik  project use tree methods to predict which Titanik passenger survived.
+Titanik  is a kaggle competition that use tree methods to predict which Titanik passenger survived.